Looking for things to do on the Great Ocean Road? You’ve come to the right place!

 Stop by these places to try the quality for yourself:

 - Timboon Railway Shed Distillery (Timboon)

 - Apollo Bay Distillery (Apollo Bay)

 Every day, you can spot surfers on their boards waiting for a good break.
 Watch them from the viewing platform a short walk from the carpark, or head down to the beach.

 This area is for professional surfers only – if you’re a novice, this is a dangerous area to practice.

 12. Learn to surf

-Two-hour, small group lessons cost from $60 per person.
-They’re held throughout the year – in winter you’ll get a thick wetsuit and hot showers afterwards!
+Two-hour, small group lessons are held throughout the year – in winter you’ll get a thick wetsuit and hot showers afterwards!